Incident Investigation

 Our health and safety consultant will guide you through the correct incident reporting and investigation process.
 We provide our clients with a template for conducting a full incident investigation and offer unlimited support via email and phone calls, granting you access to expert guidance when carrying out an incident or accident investigation.

 - Part 1 should be filled out immediately by the manager or supervisor for the work activity involved.
-Part 1 includes an overview of the incident that occurs.
+Part 1 includes an overview of the incident that occurred.

 - Part 2 should be completed by the person responsible for health and safety within the business.
-This is the initial assessment of the incident, looking at if the incident is RIDDOR reportable and the level of the incident investigation (i.e. high or low).
+This is the initial assessment of the incident, looking at whether the incident is RIDDOR reportable and the level of the incident investigation (i.e. high or low)

 - Part 3 should be completed, where appropriate by an investigation team.

-- Part 4 should be completed by the investigation team, together with supervisors/managers who have the authority to take decisions.
+- Part 4 should be completed by the investigation team, together with supervisors/managers who have the authority to make decisions.

 Contact us today to learn more about our incident reporting and investigation services and how we can assist your business in promoting a safe and healthy workplace.